school-brainhack/school-brainhack.github.io/content/en/project/fMRI_ADHD_connectivity/index.md

 ### Tools I learned during this project

- * **Pre-processing Data Scripts** We learned how to pre-process data for the first time, which is running code through SciNet clusteres and being able to access the fMRI data.
+ * **Pre-processing Data Scripts:** We learned how to pre-process data for the first time, which is running code through SciNet clusteres and being able to access the fMRI data.
 It felt really weird, but somehow quite fun as well.
- * **Jupyter Notebook/Jupyter Lab** We used this platform to code our results based on the preprocessed data.
+ * **Jupyter Notebook/Jupyter Lab:** We used this platform to code our results based on the preprocessed data.
 That was quite the challenge because we were hit with all these new libraries that we did not know could produce _so_ many different visualizations.
- * **Git** Through the modules, and accessing functions used for preprocessing/analysis - Git was a integral part of what we had to learn.
+ * **Git:** Through the modules, and accessing functions used for preprocessing/analysis - Git was a integral part of what we had to learn.
- * **Bash/Terminal** To be able to locate our data once it was/after preprocessing, we had to be able to use the classic "cd" and "ls" commands to find where all our outputs from the preprocesed data was hidden.
+ * **Bash/Terminal:** To be able to locate our data once it was/after preprocessing, we had to be able to use the classic "cd" and "ls" commands to find where all our outputs from the preprocesed data was hidden.

 ### Results